Time Series Alignment with Global Invariances: Conclusion and Perspectives

 We illustrate our approach on several datasets.
 First, we use simulated time series to study the computational complexity of our approach and illustrate invariance to rotations.
 Then, we apply our approach on two real-life datasets for human motion prediction and cover song identification where invariant similarity measures are shown to improve performance.

-Extension of this work will consider scenarios where features of the series do not lie in a Euclidean space, which would allow covering the case of structured data such as graphs evolving over time, for example.
+Extensions of this work will consider scenarios where features of the series do not lie in a Euclidean space, which would allow covering the case of structured data such as graphs evolving over time, for example.
 Future works also include the use of our methods in more elaborated models where, following ideas from~\citet{NIPS2019_9338,af722f2cea774ca7a23dc4986804784d}, softDTW-GI could be used as a feature extractor in neural networks.
-It could also serve as a loss to train heterogeneous time series forecasting models~\cite{leshape,cuturi2017soft}.
+It could also serve as a loss to train heterogeneous time series forecasting models~\citep{leshape,cuturi2017soft} or for imitation learning problems as considered in~\citet{DBLP:conf/aistats/CohenLTAD21} where one wants to learn an agent (parametrized by a neural network) that generates trajectories on a different space than the initial ones.